astzweig/swiftpm-pathkit/README.md

 ## Dynamic members

-We support `@dynamicMemberLookup`:
+`Path` supports `@dynamicMemberLookup`:

 ```swift
 let ls = Path.root.usr.bin.ls  // => /usr/bin/ls
 ```

-We only provide this for “starting” function, eg. `Path.home` or `Bundle.path`.
+This is provided for “starting” functions only, eg. `Path.home` or `Bundle.path`.
-This is because we found in practice it was easy to write incorrect code, since everything would compile if we allowed arbituary variables to take *any* named property as valid syntax.
-What we have is what you want most of the time but much less (potentially) dangerous (at runtime).
+Allowing arbitrary property access only in special cases is a precaution.

 ### Pathish